Dragontek/apscheduler-api/README.md

-This project aims to add RESTfuul API for scheduling jobs using Advanced Python Scheduler (APSceduler).
+This project aims to add RESTful API for scheduling jobs using Advanced Python Scheduler (APSceduler).

 Also added is a simple AngularJS/Bootstrap Web UI.